formal-land/coq-of-ocaml/doc/docs/type-definitions.md

 ```

 ## Mutually recursive types
+### With synonyms
 Coq only accept mutually recursive types on inductive definitions.
-A known trick is to use a Coq notation to simulate mutual definitions with type synonyms:
+A known trick is to use a Coq notation to simulate mutual definitions on type synonyms:
 ```ocaml
 type path = path_item list